kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 {{% capture body %}}

-A limit range, defined by a `LimitRange` object, provides constraints that can :
+A limit range, defined by a `LimitRange` object, provides constraints that can:
-- Enforce min/max compute resources usage per Pod/Container in a namespace
+- Enforce minimun and maximum compute resources usage per Pod or Container in a namespace
-- Enforce min/max storage request per PersistentVolumeClaim in a namespace
+- Enforce minimum and maximum storage request per PersistentVolumeClaim in a namespace
 - Enforce a ratio between request and limit for a resource in a namespace
-- Set default request/limit for compute resources in a namespace and automatically inject them to Containers at runtime
+- Set default request/limit for compute resources in a namespace and automatically inject them to Containers at runtime.

+## Enabling Limit Range

+Limit Range support is enabled by default for many Kubernetes distributions.
+It is enabled when the apiserver `--enable-admission-plugins=` flag has `LimitRanger` admission controller as one of its arguments.

+A limit range is enforced in a particular namespace when there is a `LimitRange` object in that namespace.

 Limit Range work like this:

 - The administrator creates one `LimitRange` in one namespace.
-- Users create resources (Pods, Containers, PersistentVolumeClaim) in the namespace, the `LimitRanger` admission controller force defaults requests/limits if any for Pods/Container that make no compute resource requirements, tracks usage to ensure it does not exceed  resource min/max defined in any  `LimitRange` present in the namespace.
+- Users create resources like Pods, Containers and PersistentVolumeClaim in the namespace.
+- The `LimitRanger` admission controller force defaults requests/limits if any for Pods/Container that make no compute resource requirements, tracks usage to ensure it does not exceed  resource minimum , maximum and ratio defined in any  `LimitRange` present in the namespace.
 - If creating or updating a resource violates a limit  constraint, the request will fail with HTTP status code `403 FORBIDDEN` with a message explaining the constraint that would have been violated.
 - If limit range is activated in a namespace for compute resources like `cpu` and `memory`, users must specify requests or limits for those values; otherwise, the system may reject pod creation.

 Examples of policies that could be created using limit range are:

-- In a 2 node cluster with a capacity of 8 GiB RAM, and 16 cores, constraint Pods in the "testing" namespace to request 100m and not exceeds 500m for CPU , request 200Mi and not exceed 600Mi
+- In a 2 node cluster with a capacity of 8 GiB RAM, and 16 cores, constrain Pods in the "testing" namespace to request 100m and not exceeds 500m for CPU , request 200Mi and not exceed 600Mi
 - Define default CPU limits and request to 150m and Memory default request to 300Mi for containers started with no cpu and memory requests in their spec.

 In the case where the total limits of the namespace  is less than the sum of the limits of the Pods/Containers, there may be contention for resources.
 This is handled on a first-come-first-served basis.

 Neither contention nor changes to limitrange will affect already created resources.

-## Enabling Limit Range

-Limit Range support is enabled by default for many Kubernetes distributions.
-It is enabled when the apiserver `--enable-admission-plugins=` flag has `LimitRanger` as one of its arguments.

-A limit range is enforced in a particular namespace when there is a `LimitRange` object in that namespace.

 ## Limiting compute resources at Container level